STEP TRIAL Domain A - StrokeNet

 2. Pre-stroke modified Rankin Scale score 0-2

-1. Low NIHSS Patient (must have both):
+1. LVO patients with mild deficits/low NIHSS (must have both):

-1. Mild presenting neurologic deficits - NIHSS 0-5
+1. Mild presenting neurologic deficits - NIHSS 0-5 (Must have some focal neurological deficit attributable to the target occlusion if NIHSS 0)

-2. Medium/Distal Vessel Occlusion (must have all 3):
+2. Medium/Distal Vessel Occlusion:

 Domain-Specific Exclusions